Oleg Tinkov: Tinkoff Bank

+Investments

+A bne IntelliNews publication alleged that Tinkov was the investor of Plata, a Fintech startup launched by the former Tinkoff Bank employees.
+Plata became the first Latin American startup to reach over USD 1 billion valuation since 2022.

 Tinkoff Restaurants

 The Tinkoff Restaurants cycling team under command of coach Alexander Kuznetsov became historically the third Russian professional team.
 At the time of its appearance it was the only one in Russia.
 The team was launched in January 2006 at the headquarters at Kutzetnov's Spanish villa.
 It was composed of members of the Russian national Track cycling team, including Mikhail Ignatiev, Nikolay Trusov, Alexander Serov, Sergey Klimov, Pavel Brutt and Ivan Rovny.
 Airline Siberia was the joint team sponsorand the team's annual budget was $4 million.

 In the 2006 season the team riders won first place in the team pursuit at the Track Cycling World Cup in Los Angeles, and Pavel Brutt won the Tour of Greece and the Cinturón a Mallorca.

 The reason for the team disbanding was the conflict between Alexander Kuznetsov and Tinkov.